Painted Christmas Cookies

 Any good butter, sugar or cream cheese cookie recipe will work for Painted Christmas Cookies, as long as it’s a cutout cookie dough.
 This recipe using cream cheese is one I most frequently use for this purpose because they are yummy enough not to need frosting.
 You may think the total time on this recipe is lengthy, but remember the dough has to chill for 1 and 1/2 hours, before rolling out.
 That gives you time to assemble your brushes, bowls, colors and kids.

-The key here is to make a luscious butter, sour cream or sugar cookie dough that is good enough to enjoy on its own.
+The key here is to make a luscious butter, sour cream or sugar cookie dough that is good enough to enjoy on its own, without any frosting.
 If you don’t want to make cookie dough, use the ready-made kind, but you will need to roll it out.
 Before you bake the cookies, make the decision whether you want to paint them BEFORE or AFTER baking because there are TWO different methods you can use.

 - 1 cup butter, softened

 - 1 8-ounce package cream cheese, softened

 - 1 teaspoon Vanilla Extract

 Bake Time: 8 to 10 minutes